jakemalachowski/preview-environment/README.md

 - Synchronize the `render.yaml` file in [your dashboard](https://dashboard.render.com/iacs)
 - Open a new Pull Request

-Once the PR is opened, you should see your preview environment deployment start, with status updates right in the PR.
+Once the PR is opened, you should see your preview environment deployment start, with status updates right in the PR.asd